Windwaker (band): Love Language and King's departure (2020–present)

-On 30 December 2020, Windwaker announced their plans to release their debut studio album Love Language with a date yet to be revealed.

-On 17 December 2021, they made their Fearless Records debut with the single "Toxic", a cover of the Britney Spears' single.
-Windwaker also announced The Beautiful Tour with dates in early-March.
+On 30 December 2020, Windwaker announced their plans to release their debut studio album Love Language.
+On 17 December 2021, the band made their Fearless Records debut with the single "Toxic", a cover of the Britney Spears' single, and announced The Beautiful Tour with dates in early March.

-On 11 February 2022, Windwaker released the single "Beautiful" with an accompanying music video.
-Their debut studio album Love Language had its release date of 6 May announced also.
-On 4 March, they released the second single off their debut album, "Lucy" and its music video, the track was loosely inspired by psychedelic experiences.
+On 11 February 2022, Windwaker released the single "Beautiful" with an accompanying music video and announced a May 6 release date for Love Language.
+On 4 March, they released the second single off their debut album, "Lucy" and its music video.
+The track was loosely inspired by psychedelic experiences.
 On March 25, their third single "Glow" was released alongside a music video.
 The fourth and final single of the album, "Superstitious Fantasy" was released in 15 April with its music video.
 The full album was then released on 6 May 2022.

-On 15 September, the band announced on social media that Will King had departed from the band to focus on studying Psychology, and former guitarist and backing vocalist Liam Guinane had returned to fulfill lead vocal duties.
+On 15 September, the band announced on social media that Will King had departed from the band to focus on studying psychology, and that former guitarist and backing vocalist Liam Guinane had returned to fulfill lead vocal duties.
 After performing as a session member for 2022, Connor Robins was officially added to the band on keyboards and later featured on the band's follow-up single "Left in the Dark" released on 11 November with an accompanying music video.

+On 12 July 2024, the band released their second studio album, Hyperviolence.